PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

   .. attribute:: dh

     .. versionchanged:: 2.1.0
-      This attribute is now deprecated, :meth:`DNSQuestion.getHeader` and :meth:`DNSQuestion.setHeader` should be used instead.
+      This attribute is now deprecated and will be removed in 2.2.0, :meth:`DNSQuestion.getHeader` and :meth:`DNSQuestion.setHeader` should be used instead.

-    The :ref:`DNSHeader` of this query.
+    The :class:`DNSHeader` of this query.

   .. attribute:: ecsOverride